 - 6. The ISU supported the Co-Chairs of the Standing Committee on Mine Clearance in holding bilateral meetings, prior to the 21-25 May meetings of the Standing Committees, with numerous States Parties that are in the process of implementing Article 5. - 7.
 The ISU supported the Co-Chairs of the Standing Committee on Cooperation and Assistance by drafting a background paper entitled "Exploring the options of trust funds to ensure the continuity of resources."
 In preparing this paper, the ISU liaised with a number of relevant stakeholders, particularly within the UN system. - 8.
-The ISU supported the GICHD on various administrative aspects related to the GICHD's hosting of the meetings of the Standing Committees. - 9.
-The ISU provided support to Co-Chairs following the 21-25 May meetings of the Standing Committees, including by supporting the Co-Chairs of the Standing Committee on Resources, Cooperation and Assistance in pursuing their initiative to develop an information exchange tool on available assistance and the Co-Chairs of the Standing Committee on Mine Clearance in their efforts to consult with interested States Parties on developing a rational response to the matter of mine areas discovered after deadlines have passed. - 10.
+The ISU provided support to Co-Chairs following the 21-25 May meetings of the Standing Committees, including by supporting the Co-Chairs of the Standing Committee on Resources, Cooperation and Assistance in pursuing their initiative to develop an information exchange tool on available assistance and the Co-Chairs of the Standing Committee on Mine Clearance in their efforts to consult with interested States Parties on developing a rational response to the matter of mined areas discovered after deadlines have passed. - 9.
 The ISU supported the Co-Chairs of the Standing Committee on Victim Assistance in preparations for the May Victim Assistance Experts' Programme, including by developing a table listing disability / victim assistance plans that have been developed by affected States Parties, by obtaining copies of plans not already in the ISU's possession and by developing and distributing a programme and pre-programme questionnaire.
-The ISU further supported the Co-Chairs in organizing a Victim Assistance Experts' Programme at the Twelfth Meeting of the States Parties, which features a training session on monitoring and evaluation. - 11.
-The ISU supported the President-Designate of the Twelfth Meeting of the States Parties (12MSP) in the development of initial ideas and a programme for the 12MSP, subsequently distributing, on behalf of the President-Designate, a document for discussion on 25 May.
-The ISU continued supporting the President-Designate following the 21-25 May meetings of the Standing Committees by assisting in the preparation of substantive documents, liaising with the United Nations Office for Disarmament Affairs (UNODA) and distributing documents and organizational information on the 12MSP to delegations. - 12.
-The ISU supported Switzerland in its role as Secretary-General-Designate and host of the 12MSP, including by initiating and / or supporting various meetings with stakeholders to discuss collaboration on an opening ceremony, side events and communications matters. - 13.
+The ISU further supported the Co-Chairs in organizing a Victim Assistance Experts' Programme at the Twelfth Meeting of the States Parties (12MSP), which featured a training session on monitoring and evaluation. - 10.
+The ISU supported the President-Designate of the 12MSP in the development of initial ideas and a programme for the 12MSP, subsequently distributing, on behalf of the President-Designate, a document for discussion on 25 May.
+The ISU continued supporting the President-Designate following the 21-25 May meetings of the Standing Committees by assisting in the preparation of substantive documents, liaising with the United Nations Office for Disarmament Affairs (UNODA) and distributing documents and organizational information on the 12MSP to delegations.
+At the 12MSP, the ISU Director served as the 12MSP President's Executive Coordinator. - 11.
+The ISU supported Switzerland in its role as Secretary-General-Designate and host of the 12MSP, including by initiating and / or supporting various meetings with stakeholders to discuss collaboration on an opening ceremony, side events and communications matters. - 12.
 The ISU organised and led a briefing on 30 March for the States Parties mandated in 2012 to analyse requests submitted under Article 5 of the Convention.
 The ISU also supported the Article 5 extensions process by preparing and distributing communications from the Presidency informing the States Parties of requests received and inviting expert input on requests.
 In addition, the ISU compiled the input provided by experts in order to assist the analysing group with its work.
 The ISU prepared, supported and carried out follow-up activities associated with nine meetings of the group of States Parties mandated to analyse Article 5 extension requests.